Borrowing to make purchases can leave you paying the price long after you’ve forgotten what you bought

 Debt is on the rise in the UK and it isn’t hard to see why.
 Wage growth is slow but inflation is rising, meaning each month our money doesn’t go as far as the month before.
 Add in the fact that interest rates are low and it’s easy to see why borrowing is currently a more appealing option than saving.

-The average credit card debt now sits at a hefty £2,470, according to the Money Charity – combine this with other forms of lending, including personal loans and hire purchase, and the average debt level rises to £3,841.
+The average credit card debt sat at a hefty £2,470 in April 2017, according to the Money Charity – combine this with other forms of lending, including personal loans and hire purchase, and the average debt level rose to £3,841.
 Paying off the average credit card debt by repaying the minimum payment each month would take a lengthy 25 years and 10 months, assuming the average credit card interest rate.

 Running up debt is easy, but it can take decades to pay back, as well as prevent you from putting your money towards other things, such as a house or new car.
 It can also have a knock-on effect on your future lifestyle.
 Existing debts will affect future applications for credit – even if you never miss a payment.
 For example, when applying for a mortgage the lender will take a look at your credit file and see how much you owe, which will affect your mortgage affordability calculations.
 That could mean the bank offers to lend you less than you’d hoped, affecting what property you can buy.